 This Easy Madeleine Recipe will have you whipping up Madeleines like a pro in no time!
+They are pretty easy to master if you follow my foolproof tips!
+You can flavor them with lemon zest, or vanilla extract, but my favorite is orange zest!

-Is a Madeleine a Cookie?
+Is a Madeleine a Cookie or a Cake?

 Well, it depends on how you look at it.
 Technically, it is a small sponge-like cake.
 But over the years it has “functioned” more like a cookie since they are typically served alongside tea or coffee.